ggonzalv/cofi_physical_store/README.md

 ## How to run the code

-First you need to build a virtualenvironment and install the necessary dependencies, as listed in ```requirements.txt``` (only pandas in this case).
+First you need to build a virtualenvironment and install the necessary dependencies, as listed in ```requirements.txt``` (numpy, pandas and pytest in this case).
 To do so, you can simply type:

 ```
 source full_setup.sh